osbornep8/portfolioprojects/Inventory and Sales Insights - Local Cafe/README.md

 The sales information was scrapped from the cafe's 3rd party billing system ERP software through csv files and aggregated in MS Excel.
 I then used Tableau to create a dashboard which contains the following:
-* DIstribution of sales by each month and the days of the week
+* Distribution of sales by each month and the days of the week
 * Sales profits by the days of the week and by the month
 * Calendar widget to select a spefic date
 * Filters to analyze a specific item or multiple items